Several Projects at Our Embassy and Ambassador's Residence

 This tile design was created by the Picasso of the Philippines, Vicente Manansala (1910-1981), in the early 60's when the pool was constructed.
 The tile needed its sharp edges softened to prevent injury.
 The embassy mason and I softened over 1000 tiles thereby preventing injury to the hands and feet of swimmers.

 Repairing 'Big Washers'

-Next on the agenda, repairing cracks in several locations on the sculpture “Yellow Rings” by Carol Brown Goldberg, affectionately known as ‘Big Washers’ by the maintenance staff.
+Next on the agenda, restoring a sculpture.
+There were cracks in several locations on the sculpture “Yellow Rings” by Carol Brown Goldberg, affectionately known as 'Big Washers' by the maintenance staff.

-This repair involved removing chipped paint, filling the cracks with 2-part metal epoxy, sanding smooth the epoxy and paint edges, and applying 5 coats of 3 distinct matching enamel colors, lightly sanding between each coat.
+This restoration involved removing chipped paint, filling the cracks with two-part metal epoxy, sanding smooth the epoxy and paint edges, and applying several coats of three distinct matching enamel colors, lightly sanding between each coat.
 The artwork was moved to a location to eliminate employee exposure to harmful dust and fumes.
 Once fully dry and off-gassed, the sculpture was placed back in its original location for a final wipe-down with a soft cloth and mild alcohol.